Skip to content

 Look after wildlife

-Leave out bird feeders and water baths or gently melt the ice on your ponds.
-This will allow garden birds to get a drink.
-A healthy garden ecosystem also needs insects so why not make a simple bug hotel with wood and sticks?
+A healthy garden ecosystem also needs insects, so why not make a simple bug hotel with wood and sticks?
 Fill the gaps with hollow plant stems and pine cones to make a welcoming place for bugs to hide.

 Protect outside taps

 Drain outside taps and isolate them if you can.
 This will prevent burst pipes and a damaged tap in frosty weather.
-If you can’t isolate your garden tap then insulate exposed pipes and fit a tap cover to protect it from the cold weather.
+If you can’t isolate your garden tap, then insulate exposed pipes and fit a tap cover to protect it from the cold.

 Protect tender plants

 Move tender plants in pots to a sheltered place or cover them with fleece, hessian or straw.
-Keeping the roots dry will greatly increase the plant's chances of survival through winter.
+Keeping the roots dry will significantly improve these plants' chances of survival through winter.

 Winter plants for your garden

-There are many different types of plants that can bring colour and texture to your garden during the winter months.
+There are many different types of plants that can bring colour and interest to your garden during the winter months.
 Here are just some of our gardeners' favourites.

 Snowdrops